sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 ### 2.2.2 Monitoring Critical Resource Usage
 Similar to monitoring the critical processes, we can employ Monit to monitor the resource usage such as CPU, memory and disk for each process.
 Unfortunately Monit is unable to do the resource monitoring in the container level.
-Thus we developed a new method to achieve such monitoring base on Monit.
+Thus we propose a new design to achieve such monitoring based on Monit.
 Specifically Monit will monitor a script and check its exit status.
 This script will correspondingly read the resource usage of docker containers, compare it with pre-defined threshold and then return a value.
 The value 0 signified that